rowg/axiom_rangeseries_archive/README.md

 retrieves from the Header.txt file, and inserts that into the rsync destination directory (on Axiom's server).
 (The folder ```archive_management_scripts``` contains code used by Axiom on their servers for managing the RNG archive.
-If you are a HF radaroperator you can safely ignore this folder and the code in it!).
+If you are a HF radar operator you can safely ignore this folder and the code in it!).